CalebGriffin089/Assignment/README.md

 -	groupId (string): The ID of the group where the channel will be created.
 -	name (string): The name of the new channel.
--	members (string): the username of the user creating the channel Return Values:
+-	members (string): the username of the user creating the channel
+## Return Values:
+-	Success:
+    -	{ "valid": true, "channelId": "newChannelId" }
-1. Missing required fields (groupId, name, members):
+-	Missing required fields:
-    - {  "error": "Missing required fields: groupId, name, members" }
+    -	{ "error": "Missing required fields" }
-2. Internal server errors (reading groups file):
-    - {  "error": "Internal server error (groups)" }
-3. Error parsing groups file:
-    - {  "error": "Corrupted groups data" }
-4. Group not found:
+-	Group not found:
     -	{ "error": "Group not found" }
-5. Internal server errors (reading channels file):
+-	Internal server error:
-    - {  "error": "Internal server error (channels)" }
+    -	{ "error": "Internal server error" }
-6. Error parsing channels file:
-    - {  "error": "Corrupted channels data" }
-7. Failed to write channels file:
-    - {  "error": "Failed to write channels file" }
-On Success:
-    - {  valid: true, channelId: channelData.id }
 ## How It Works:
-1. Make the channels object:
-    - Create a json object called channelData that contains a base id of 0 the given groupId, the given channel name, an array for admins that starts with the creator of the channel, an empty array for banned members, and a members array with the creator as the channel member.
-2. Read the users file
-    - await the users file to find all super admins and add them as members to the channel
-3. Read the groups file
-    - Read and parse the groups.txt file
-4. Check if the group exists
-    - Check the groups file for the group we are trying to add the channel to
-5. Read the channels file
-    - Read and parse the channels file
-6. Find the highest ID in the channels file
-    - Search the channels file for the channel with the highest ID then set that id +1 as the new channels id
-7. Add the channel
-    - Add the channel to the channels file
-8. Return Success:
-    - {  valid: true, channelId: channelData.id }
+The endpoint verifies the group exists, includes any super admins of the group automatically as both members and admins of the new channel, assigns a new unique channel ID, inserts the new channel into the database with members and admins, and adds the channel name to the group’s channel list.

 # Create Groups:
 ## Method: